LinkedSoftwareDependencies/Article-Reproducability-short/content/conclusion.md

 ## Conclusion
 {:#conclusion}

+{:.todo}
+Talk about what to do when code that is not in a repository is used?
+User-friendliness of resulting configuration?
+Compare to bash scripts/iPython notebooks?
+Talk about triple validation?

 The core idea of the scientific process is _standing on the shoulders of giants_.
 This not only means we should build upon the work of others, but also that we should enable others to build upon our work.